-Writer and journalist covering arts, culture, books, and the odd bit of how-to.
+Writer and journalist covering money, culture, and the odd bit of how-to.
 My book, POE FOR YOUR PROBLEMS, is out now: http://amzn.to/3y7XxYi Signed copies: http://bit.ly/2Xy9p9p

 Writing From the Brink